Invitations Issued By The Department Of Home Affairs

 - Subclass 190 Skilled – Nominated visa; and

 - Subclass 491 Skilled Work Regional (Provisional) State Nominated visa.

 You will also find links to information on the number of invitations issued for the following business visas below:

 - Business Innovation and Investment (provisional) visa (subclass 188); and

 Department Of Home Affairs Update

 The Government is closely monitoring migration and visa settings to ensure they are consistent with public health measures, are flexible and do not displace job opportunities for Australians, so that Australia can effectively respond to the immediate and subsequent impacts of COVID-19.
-As such, targeted invitation rounds occurred in May, June, July and August 2020.*
+As such, targeted invitation rounds have occurred since May 2020.*